blake-c-aggienetwork/cropTriage/README.md

 # cropTriage
-Accompanying application for senior design team 29
+Accompanying application for senior design team 29 for Texas A&M ECEN 403, 404 Senior Design

 # Changelog
 > 9/25/2020